 - 63% said college students are customers because they paid fees

-- 17% said college students should not be treated as customers because academia is different from business
+- 17% said we should not treat college students as customers because academia differs from business

 - 84% of those treated like customers believed this created a better study environment for them

-- 84% said professors should be sensitive and responsive to specific student needs (most stressed that professors must not pander college students, but in exceptional situations professors should respond compassionately)
+- 84% said professors should be sensitive and responsive to specific student needs (most stressed that professors must not succumb to college students’ unreasonable demands, but should respond with empathy)

 - 66% were male

-Academic research on this subject tends to look at college students as customers as a “movement.”
-The research focusses either on universities that adopt this approach to increase income, or students desiring this alternative to lower colleges’ standards.
-These are wrong reasons to take this approach.
-More research is needed to look at effects on colleges that adopt the partnership approach posited in this paper.
+Academic research on this subject looks at college students as customers as a “movement.”
+It focuses either on colleges that adopt this way to raise income, or students pursuing this option looking to lower the colleges’ standards.
+These are wrong reasons to take this path.
+We need more research to look at the effects on colleges that adopt the partnership idea posited in this paper.

 © 2016 Michel A Bell